TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-acrossregions-or-disasterrecoverysite.md

 <!--issueDescription-->

-Below information guides in **configuring Availability Group across different regions or as a Disaster Recovery Site**
+Most users can resolve issues **configuring Availability Group across different regions or as a Disaster Recovery Site** by using the following information.

 <!--/issueDescription-->